EberEHM/POS-proyecto-PHP/vistas/bower_components/bootstrap-datepicker/docs/options.rst

 Date or String.
 Default: Beginning of time

-The earliest date that may be selected; all earlier dates will be disabled.
+The earliest date that Mayo  be selected; all earlier dates will be disabled.

 Date should be in local timezone.
 String must be parsable with ``format``.